RSS About

 }

-This is almost exactly the same code as before, we merely substituted a y that’s just the sum of LY (the current scanline in our frame) and SCY (the vertical offset starting from which we need to read pixels in video RAM).
+This is almost exactly the same code as before, we merely added a y variable that’s just the sum of LY (the current scanline in our frame) and SCY (the vertical offset starting from which we need to read pixels in video RAM).

 And believe it or not, that’s all we need!